diegovillatoromx/ECommerce-Sales-Analysis-and-Streaming-Monitoring/README.md

 ## Dataset

+This project is dedicated to generating a high-fidelity simulated dataset for an ecommerce platform specializing in computers and video games.
+The dataset aims to mirror real-world transactional data, providing a robust foundation for analytics, machine learning models, and data architecture simulation.
+You can find more details [here](https://github.com/diegovillatoromx/Ecommerce-Simulation-Dataset).

 ## Methodology

 The methodology adopted for the "ECommerce Sales Analysis and Streaming Monitoring" project follows a well-defined workflow to ensure the efficient and accurate handling of sales data.
 The methodology can be broken down into the following steps: